sudoix/DevOps/02-git/00-What_is_git.md

 Download and install Git on your machine.
 You can find the official Git installation for your operating system at [git download](https://git-scm.com/downloads)

+Changing the default branch name from "master" to "main" in Git is a way to promote inclusive language and remove potentially offensive terms associated with slavery and oppression.
+The terminology used in Git, like "master" and "slave," has been considered problematic and exclusionary.